Marubeni official website. This page offers you information about our Diversity Management.

 The Marubeni Group Workshop is held annually for selected senior managers from Japan-based and overseas Marubeni Group companies to deepen their understanding of the Marubeni Group and share information regarding their respective businesses.
 As an opportunity to promote collaboration and exchanges beyond one’s company and organization, this workshop also encourages networking among Group employees from diverse backgrounds who are active in Japan and other countries.

+The Continuing Employment System has been introduced to make full use of the abundant knowledge and experience possessed by our more senior personnel, covering in principle employees over the age of 60 years who wish to continue working after normal retirement age.
+(As of April 1, 2025, 250 employees are currently working under the Continuing Employment System.)
+For the HR system reforms in FYE 3/2021, in addition to realizing mission-based compensation, enhanced measures to support senior careers have also been implemented.
 To ensure that each senior employee can (1) define and choose their unique career path and (2) be able to grow and work actively with a sense of fulfillment both inside and outside the Group, and that the Company/organization (1) promotes the right people into the right jobs, regardless of age or years with the company, so that strengths and experience can be fully utilized and (2) supports employees who wish to pivot their careers outside of the Marubeni Group, the Career Counseling Section was established within the Human Resources Department to further the roles of senior personnel in the workplace.

 To promote the employment of people with disabilities, we established the Marubeni Office Support Corporation in 2008, which is certified as a special subsidiary company*1.

 In December 2020, Marubeni Office Support Corporation (Marubeni Office Support) became the first company in Tokyo to obtain the “Monisu Certification” mark, awarded to small and medium-sized enterprises that excel in the employment of people with disabilities.
 Marubeni Office Support was also certified by the Tokyo metropolitan government as a best practice company for Barrier-free Mindset in March 2022.
 This certification was awarded for Marubeni Office Support’s efforts toward creating a safe working environment for employees with disabilities and actively communicating the employees’ experience and achievements publicly.
+As of March 2025, the company has a total of 84 employees with disabilities and employees without disabilities who aim to help each other and improve together.
+Employees with physical, mental, and intellectual disabilities engage in a variety of tasks, including business card printing, document PDF conversion, building cleaning, in-house logistics, general office work, and welfare support.

 As of March 2025, Marubeni Corporation and the Marubeni Office Support employ a total of 107 people with disabilities, an employment rate of 2.97% that exceeds the legally-prescribed minimum employment rate.